hashgraph/hedera-smart-contracts/.github/README.md

 Examples:
 - if we want to test possible state corruption between mono and mod versions, we could use a setup like this:
-    - initialNetworkNodeTag: 0.48.1
+    - initialNetworkNodeTag: 0.48.1 # last tag for mono module
     - initialMirrorNodeTag: 0.103.0
     - initialRelayTag: 0.47.0
-    - targetNetworkNodeTag: 0.49.7
+    - targetNetworkNodeTag: 0.49.7 # first stable tag for modular module
     - targetMirrorNodeTag: 0.103.0
     - targetRelayTag: 0.47.0
     - preMigrationTestTags: @pre-migration